sylvainjule/kirby-categories/README.md

     type: categories
 ```

-Second, you need to tell the plugin which `template => fieldname` to watch, by adding this to your config file:
+Second, you need to tell the plugin which `template => fieldname` to watch and sync accross languages, by adding this option to your config file:

 ```php
 // site/config/config.php